 U.S. onshore hedge funds are used by U.S. individuals and institutions.
-Individuals investing in U.S. onshore funds must be “accredited,” according to the Securities and Exchange Commission, meaning they must have $1 million in wealth or annual income of at least $250,000.
+Individuals investing in U.S. onshore funds must be accredited, according to the Securities and Exchange Commission.
+An “accredited investor” is one who has earned at least $200,000 for the past two year ($300,000 with a spouse) or has at least $1 million in net worth.
 Offshore funds are open only to investors who are not subject to home country taxes.
 Offshore funds assume that all assets under management are not taxable and therefore not subject to reporting.

 Structure of Onshore Funds